LaSpi21/LaSpi21/README.md

 - 🧪Ph.D. in Biological Sciences
 - 🧬MSc in Biotechnology
-- 🌱Currently studyng Data Science
+- 🌱Currently studying Data Science

 <!--
 **LaSpi21/LaSpi21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.